meguna/mff/README.md

 ## To Do Notes - immediate task
 * check that all routes that need to be protected are protected routes
 * add 'name' field to sign up sheet
-* randomize paths to recipes so that ids are not exposed - use Hashids
 * handle expired access token (different from id token)
 * Welcome page
 * securely serve images